fujaba/fulibScenarios/src/test/scenarios/language/sentences/AddRemoveSentences.md

 # Scenario Add and Remove.

-There is a NumberList mynums with items 1,2,3.
+There is the NumberList mynums with items 1,2,3.
 We write 1,2,3 into numbers.

 We add 4 to numbers.